zef/swift-evolution/proposals/00xx-optional-binding-shorthand.md

 constant name.
 For example people often write `if let newFoo = foo {}` or worse something like `unwrappedFoo`.
 While this renaming _can_ add value, I generally believe that it doesn't, but rather adds overhead to mentally parsing code.
-Introducing a shorthand syntax would encourage simply masking a carefully chosen variable name inside the block, which reduces the amount of time that goes into thinking about naming variables and removes the unnecessary step.
+Introducing a shorthand syntax would encourage simply shadowing a carefully chosen variable name inside the block, which reduces the amount of time that goes into thinking about naming variables and removes the unnecessary step.

 ## Proposed solution